We’re offering these basic cooking tips in the hopes of making the time you spend in the kitchen as pleasant as possible.

 Non-stick pans are also hand washed to maintain the integrity of the non-stick surface.

 Washing wooden cutting boards immediately after use is also really important.
 Just don't soak it.
-Wash it well with dish soap and very hot water, rinse thoroughly and then let it dry on its end rather than letting it dry flat.
+Wash it well with dish soap and very hot water, rinse thoroughly.
+Then use a clean tea towel to dry it and then let it dry completely standing on its end rather than letting it dry flat.
 If you leave it flat, in time it will warp and become useless.

 every couple of weeks pour coarse salt over the board and rub it down

 vigorously with the cut side of half a lemon.
 Squeeze the juices out as